cboettig/forecasting-limits/mcmc-saddlenode.md

 a <- uniform(0, 10)
 ```

-    ## ℹ Initialising python and checking dependencies, this may take a moment.

-    ## ✓ Initialising python and checking dependencies ... done!
+    ## ℹ Initialising python and checking dependencies, this may take a moment.[K✓ Initialising python and checking dependencies ... done![K

-    ##

 ``` r
 r <- uniform(0, 4 * p$r)